devGvieira/Image_Classification/README.md

 Note:

-It is still a work in progress, the network's architecture will be revisited.
+It is still a work in progress.